urda/website/_posts/2010-10-05-csharp-preprocessor-directives.md

 In just these two examples I have already covered 6 of the 11 possible C# preprocessor directives.
 The next few will help you add messages to your compiler output.

-Now let&#8217;s cover the **#warning** and **#error** directives.
+Now let's cover the **#warning** and **#error** directives.
 Both of these directives will throw Warnings or Errors respectively when you compile your application in Visual Studio.
-For example, you may want to throw a warning that you left debug mode on so you don&#8217;t accidentally deploy your application to production while it is running in a debug state:
+For example, you may want to throw a warning that you left debug mode on so you don't accidentally deploy your application to production while it is running in a debug state:

 <pre class="brush: csharp; title: ; notranslate" title="">#define DEBUG_MODE
 using System;